-The School requires that all teachers provide proof of teacher certification prior to working at the School.
-The school requires that all staff, including volunteers, substitutes and on-call staff undergo and pass a criminal record check and reference checks prior to working at the School.
+The N'kwala School requires that all teachers provide proof of teacher certification prior to working at the School.
+Upper Nicola Band and N'kwala school requires that all staff, including volunteers, contractors, substitutes, and on-call staff undergo and pass a criminal record check and reference checks prior to working at Upper Nicola Band and N'kwala School.